demml/rusty-logger/Readme.md

 ## Rusty Logger

-Simple, opinionated and blazingly fast python logging. `Rusty-Logger` is a thin python wrapper for `Rusts` tracing library that provides minimal features for those that just want to log without crazy configurations.
+Simple, opinionated and blazingly fast python logging. `Rusty-Logger` is a thin python wrapper for `Rust's` `tracing` library that provides minimal features for those that just want to log without crazy configurations.

 ## Table of contents